 Classification Structure

-To train classifiers, the collection of 45 subjects data was divided into two groups: the training set with 80% of samples and the test set with 20% of remaining samples.
+To train classifiers, the collection of 45 subjects' data was divided into two groups: the training set with 80% of samples and the test set with 20% of remaining samples.
 The training set is used to train the classifier, and the test set is used to measure the classifier's performance.
 The K-fold cross-validation method[22] separates test and training sets in k=5 different ways to generalize the result and make it more reliable.
 The average of the accuracy, sensitivity, and specificity of the trainings are reported.
 In this research, a Support Vector Machine (SVM)[22] is a suitable machine learning method that can effectively classify this kind of data.
 By testing three kinds of SVM, SVM with a linear kernel is selected for its considerably better performance.

 Feature Selection

 Since the size of the training set is small compared to the size of the feature vector, feature reduction is necessary before applying machine learning methods.
 In the first step to reduce the number of features, their correlation was examined.
-Only one feature from every group with high correlation was selected while the others were eliminated.
-Forward selection and backward elimination[24] select the most compelling feature from each highly correlated groups [25].
+In this step, both early fusion and late fusion of features were tried.
+The results show that late fusion performs better than early fusion.
+In other words, the acceleration features and shaft encoders’ features were not combined to determine the highly correlated features.

+Then from each highly correlated feature the best feature was selected using setforward selection and backward elimination [24] is used [25].
+This method effectively reduces the number of feature vector by about 30%.

 The remained features were divided into acceleration features and encoder features.
 Feature selection methods, including Forward-selection algorithm, backward-elimination algorithm, and genetic algorithm, are implemented on each group of features individually to investigate the most important features.
 Lastly, different acceleration and encoder feature combinations are examined to reach the best result with higher accuracy, sensitivity, and specificity.
 As seen in [fig2], the best result is obtained by integrating five acceleration features and two encoder features.

-Figure 2.
-The best accuracy, sensitivity, and specificity gained through three different combinations of acceleration features and encoder features.

 Results

 Classification result based on previous studies is used as a baseline to examine the performance of adding encoder features in the model.
 The same SVM method is performed on the selected acceleration features presented in [13] to classify the new data.
-The best accuracy based on these acceleration features is 72%, as shown in Fig3.
-By adding encoder features, the accuracy is increased to 80%.
-By adding the new acceleration feature, the accuracy was increased from 72% to 76%.
+The best accuracy based on these acceleration features is 71.11%, as shown in Table 3.
+Adding encoder features increases the accuracy to 78.61%.
+By adding the new acceleration feature, the accuracy is increased from 71.11% to 75.83%.

-Moreover, by adding both encoders’ features and the new acceleration feature, the accuracy reaches 86% (Fig3 d).
-Based on the optimized feature selection method used in this study, the most effective shaft encoders’ features are playing only with wheels, not playing, and the total number of wheels turns per time.
-The most effective acceleration features are the jolt in the X direction, roll tilt in the Y direction, the energy of the signal in the Y direction, Correlation of the acceleration signals between X and Y directions.
+Moreover, by adding both encoders' features and the new acceleration feature, the accuracy reaches 85.55% (Table 3).
+Based on the optimized feature selection method used in this study, the most effective shaft encoders' features are playing only with wheels ratio, not playing ratio, and total wheels turns rate.
+The most effective acceleration features are jolt in the Y direction, tilt about Y axis, the energy of the signal in the X direction, Correlation of the acceleration signals between X and Y directions, the fourth highest frequency in X direction, the fifth highest frequency in Z direction, and the relative amplitude of the highest frequency in Y direction.

+Table 3.
+The best accuracy, sensitivity, specificity and precision gained by adding new features to the baseline classification.
+The results show the advantage of adding both shaft encoders’ features and the new acceleration feature -tilt about Y axis- for classification.
+Also, it is obvious that encoders are more effective than the new acceleration feature.